AndreasRupp/cellular-automaton/README.md

 by **Andreas Rupp**, **Simon Zech**, and **Joona Lappalainen**.

-It contains the C++ based library CAM implementing a simple cellular automaton method.
+It contains the C++ based library CAM implementing a simple [cellular automaton method (CAM)]( https://en.wikipedia.org/wiki/Cellular_automaton).
+In this CAM, single cells/pixels are allowed to move within a [von Neumann neighborhood (VNN)]( https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) of range `jump_parameter` and larger particles, which are edge-connected sets of pixels) are allowed to move in a VNN depending on their size, i.e., the number of the edge-connected pixels.
+The range of the VNN of larger particles can be calculated as `jump_parameter` over the square-root of the larger particle's size.
+All particles, i.e., single pixels and larger particles, move in such a way that the amount of their particle neighbors is maximized.

 # How to use cellular-automaton / CAM

-This will be your job when everything works, Simon and Joona.

-Currently, run `g++ -std=gnu++20 -Wall -Wextra -pedantic -fstack-protector-all -g -Iinclude cam_test.cxx -o test; ./test` or `clang++-12 -std=gnu++20 -Wall -Wextra -pedantic -fstack-protector-all -g -Iinclude cam_test.cxx -o test; ./test`
+There is two ways of using CAM:

+- In `MATLAB`, one has to add the path of the `mex/CAM/` directory using MATLAB's `addpath` function.
+Then, one can run the CAM using `run_cam.m` as illustrated in `matlab_example.m`.
+- In `C++`, one has to include the file `include/CAM/cellular_automaton.hxx`.
+Then, you can run the CAM as shown in `cpp_example.cxx` provided that you compile it using `-std=gnu++20`.
+A possible compilation command for the `cpp_example.cxx` is `clang++-12 -std=gnu++20 -Wall -Wextra -pedantic -Iinclude -O3 cpp_example.cxx -o test`.
+Here, `clang++-12` can be replaced by any suitable compiler implementing C++20.

 # Copyright, License, and Contribution Policy